diamontkarakat/DSMfor3dTrusses/README.md

 Supports Matrix [2 1 1 1;3 1 1 1;4 1 1 1;5 1 1 1;]; ( Node ID, degree of freedom for x direcory =1 (fix),, degree of freedom for y direcory =1 (fix), degree of freedom for z direcory =1 (fix) )

 T.ExternalForces = [1, 60000, -80000,0;]; ( Node ID, force in x direcory =1 (fx), force in y direcory =1 (fy), force inr z direcory =1 (fz) )

+RESULTS

+Script returns a structural array Tr with the results of simulation

+Tr.elementStress is the stress Matrix for each element

+Tr.elementForce is the axial force Matrix for each element

+Tr.elementElohgation is the elongation Matrix for each element

+Tr.Reactions is the reaction force for each support

+Tr.U is the displacement matrix for each degree of freedome

+Tr.F is the force matrix for each degree of freedome

+Also at the Tr structural array there are all the input data for  plotting or post production